-Typically, a homeowner can safely move a tree that has a diameter of 2 inches or less within their own yard.
-Above 4 inches should be handled by professionals.
-Species and size are the first components we analyze, as they will tell us what we need to know to use the best methods to use.
+When it comes to moving and replanting trees, size is an important factor to consider.
+Homeowners can safely move trees with a diameter of 2 inches or less within their own yard.
+Anything larger than 4 inches should be handled by professionals.
+Species and size are the first components to analyze, as they will determine the best methods to use.

-Smaller trees can be moved with a tree shovel, a device that can dig the new hole, as well as excavate and transport the tree.
+Smaller trees can be moved with a tree shovel, which can dig the new hole and excavate and transport the tree.
 Larger trees may require digging, wrapping, or wrapping the root ball and then transporting it by truck.
-Some trees can be moved with cranes.
-The company claims a 98 percent success rate, although Cox insists that it has never lost a large tree that it has moved.
+Some trees can even be moved with cranes.
+Companies like Davey and Big Trees can move trees with logs up to 9 inches in diameter, about 30 feet tall, using their truck-mounted shovels.

-Continuing proper care after the move is vital to your survival, as a tree can have a transition period of three to five years or more as it settles into your new home.
-Most of the trees that National Shade moves are historically important, protected by tree conservation laws, or are a topic of great interest to the community, and often hinder development, Cox says.
-The timing of this usually equates to fall or winter, but different trees have some preferences and local climatic factors should also be taken into account.
+After the move, proper care is essential for the tree's survival.
+It may take three to five years or more for the tree to settle into its new home.
+Most of the trees that National Shade moves are historically important, protected by tree conservation laws, or are a topic of great interest to the community.
+The best time to move a tree is usually in fall or winter, but different species have their own preferences and local climatic factors should also be taken into account.